rawify/Vector2.js/README.md

 ### `norm()`

-Returns the magnitude (Euclidean norm) of the current vector.
+Returns the magnitude or length (Euclidean norm) of the current vector.

 ```javascript
 let result = v1.norm(); // 2.236